toolboc/IntelligentEdgeHOL/README.md

 # Installing IoT Edge onto the Jetson Nano Device

-Before we install IoT Edge, we need to install a few utitilies onto the Nvidia Jetson Nano device with:
+Before we install IoT Edge, we need to install a few utilities onto the Nvidia Jetson Nano device with:

 ```
 sudo apt-get install -y curl nano python3-pip